Kyza/Khub/Libraries/KSS/README.md

 Have you ever tried styling Discord using a plugin?

-It's easier than you think with KSS, even if you don't know much JavaScript!
+It's easier than you think with KSS, even if you don't know much JavaScript as a theme developer!

 ## Why not just use pure CSS?
 Why a plugin?